dirkleas/miditoyz/help.md

   --help                Show this message and exit.

 $ miditoyz verify --help
-Usage: miditoyz verify [OPTIONS] MIDI_FILE
+Usage: miditoyz verify [OPTIONS] MIDI_OR_JSON_FILE

-  Verify MIDI song file can be processed with mido and music21 packages.
+  Verify MIDI song file can be processed with mido and music21 packages or that JSON file is syntactically correct format.

 Arguments:
-  MIDI_FILE  MIDI file to analyze in extended raw debug format.  [required]
+  MIDI_OR_JSON_FILE  MIDI song or JSON file to verify for correct syntax.
+                     [required]

 Options:
   --help  Show this message and exit.